List of Tokyo Mew Mew characters: Ichigo Momomiya

 At the start of the series, Ichigo has a crush on Masaya Aoyama.
 Although she believes that he is oblivious to her feelings, he later returns them and they begin dating.
 Midway through the series, Ichigo gains a mysterious protector, the Blue Knight.
 Throughout the series, Ichigo repeatedly rejects repeated advances by Quiche and although she can not accept his final declaration of love, she cries over his death and holds him as he dies.
 Ichigo dies after transferring her own life force into Masaya after Masaya kills himself and Deep Blue.
 She is subsequently revived by the last of the mew aqua which was housed within Masaya.
 Before Masaya goes off to study abroad in England at the end of the series, Ichigo participates in a mock wedding with Masaya.
 Tokyo Mew Mew a La Mode reveals that Ichigo lost all of her Mew Mew powers because of the Mew Aqua's influence and joined Masaya in England, but returned to Japan when her powers began to manifest again to aid in the battle against the Saint Rose Crusaders.
-Her theme color is red.
+Her theme color is pink.

 In the 2002 anime adaptation, her voice actress is Saki Nakajima.
-In the Mew Mew Power English adaptation her name is changed to Zoey Hanson/Mew Zoey and she is voiced by Amanda Lipitz.
-In the 2022 anime remake, her voice actress is Yuuki Tenma.
+In the 4Kids Entertainment adaptation titled Mew Mew Power, her name is changed to Zoey Hanson/Mew Zoey and she is voiced by Amanda Brown.
+In the 2022 anime remake, her voice actress is Yuuki Temma.